People don't always think of Scrum Teams handling customer needs. But, for a Scrum Team to have success understanding the customer is key.

 Most companies and Scrum Teams fail to understand what it takes to connect with their customers, what they need, and what matters most to them.
 Companies and Scrum Teams who develop this understanding are innovative and are able to maximize their customer satisfaction and create a meaningful relationship for both company and the customers.

 In this article, we'll explore how Scrum Teams can tap into the understanding of what matters to their customers most and create awesome products that customers love.

 Author Marty Cagan shares some great ways of creating successful products and connecting with customers in the book Inspired.
 One such technique that caught my attention is "Product Discovery."

 1. Product Discovery:

-Feasible: Development team must be capable of building it.
+Feasible: Scrum Team must be capable of building it.

 Usable: customers must be able to use it.

 Valuable: the product itself must deliver value to customers, so they want to buy it.